haijin-development/node-sirens/README.md

 Sirens.browseObject(object)
 ```

-Open a browser on any object properties and methods along its prototypes chain with:
+Open a browser on any object properties and methods along its prototypes chain with

 ```
 const Sirens = require('sirens')